getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 This tutorial is split into three sections:
 - Install the VSCode studio with the AppMap extension
-- Build and runn the `ifme` application
+- Build and run the `ifme` application
-- Setup, recording and use of appmaps recorded from ifme tests
+- Setup, record and open AppMaps recorded from ifme tests

 # Install VSCode & the AppMap extension
 1. Install the official build of Visual Studio Code - [visit official site](https://code.visualstudio.com/)
 2. Install AppMap for VSCode from the marketplace - [AppMap in Marketplace](https://marketplace.visualstudio.com/items?itemName=appland.appmap)

-Alternatively, start the VSCode after installation, open the Extensions tab and search for "AppMap" in the extension list.
+Alternatively, start the VSCode after installation, open the Extensions tab and search for "AppMap" in the extensions list.
 Install the AppMap extension from the list.

 # Build and run ifme

 ## Clone the ifme repository

-Let's make a local copy of the ifme repository from AppLand's copy of ifme on github.
+Let's make a local copy of the `ifme` repository from AppLand's clone of `ifme` on github.
 In your working folder, clone the repo:

 ```sh-session
 % git clone -b master git@github.com:land-of-apps/ifme